Artalus/jenot/README.md

 In that case, you have to monitor jenkins jobs from outside.
 Enter jenot.

 ## How
-By using your username and API token to bang on Jenkins REST API and hope that at some point it responds with {"finished": true}.
+By using your username and API token to bang on Jenkins REST API and hope that at some point it responds with `{"finished": true}`.
 In that case - cue fanfare, [Zenity](https://help.gnome.org/users/zenity/), [telegram-send](https://github.com/rahiel/telegram-send) et. cetera.